-This is the fifth in a series of reports dealing with the findings of a research project concerned with the evaluation of the creep behavior of concrete subjected to triaxial compressive stresses and elevated temperature.
-This report evaluates the effect of curing time and history prior to loading on the instantaneous and creep deformations of concrete and the long term creep behavior of concrete subjected to uniaxial stresses at $75^{\circ}$ F.
+This is the sixth in a series of reports dealing with the findings of a research project conducted at The University of Texas at Austin and concerned with the evaluation of the creep behavior of concrete subjected to triaxial compressive stresses and elevated temperature.
+This report evaluates the long term creep behavior of concrete subjected to uniaxial stresses for 4.5 and 5 years at $75^{\circ}F$ .

 The experimental investigation was conducted and financed under Union Carbide Subcontract 2864, and three reports were prepared.
-This report and one additional report were prepared and financed under Union Carbide Subcontract 3661.
-Both studies were for the Oak Ridge National Laboratory, which is operated by the Union Carbide Corporation for the United States Atomic Energy Commission.
+Two additional reports were prepared and financed under Union Carbide Subcontract 3661.
+This report was prepared under Union Carbide Subcontract 3899.
+All three contracts were with the Oak Ridge National Laboratory, which is operated by the Union Carbide Corporation for the United States Energy Research and Development Administration.

-The planning, conducting, and analyzing of data for this investigation required the assistance and cooperation of many individuals and organizations; the author would like to acknowledge the cooperation and assistance obtained from the Concrete Division of the Waterways Experiment Station, Vicksburg, Mississippi, and the Department of Civil Engineering of the University of California at Berkeley.
-In addition, special thanks are extended to Mr. G. D. Whitman, Coordinator Pressure Vessel Technology Program of the Oak Ridge National Laboratory, whose active participation and support allowed this investigation to be successfully conducted, and to Dr. J. P. Callahan, Dr. J. M. Corum, and Mr. J. G. Stradley of the Oak Ridge Laboratory.
-Appreciation is also extended to Professor Clyde E. Kesler, Department of Civil Engineering, University of Illinois, who served as a consultant to the project.
-Special appreciation is due Dr. Ervin S. Perry, Dr. Guy P. York, Dr. John W. Chuang, Dr. Nabil Jundi, Mr. Victor N. Toth, and Mr. Hamin Hijazi for their aid in the planning of the experiment, the preparation of the specimens, and the collection of the data.
-And finally, the aid extended by personnel of the Center for Highway Research, The University of Texas at Austin, is acknowledged.
+The planning and conducting of the experimental investigation required the assistance and cooperation of many individuals and organizations; the author would like to acknowledge the cooperation and assistance obtained from the Concrete Division of the Waterways Experiment Station of Vicksburg, Mississippi, and the Department of Civil Engineering of the University of California at Berkeley.
+In addition, special thanks are extended to Dr. J. P. Callahan, Manager of the Prestress Concrete Pressure Vessel Program Office, and Mr. G. D. Whitman, Manager of the Solid Mechanics Department, of the Oak Ridge National Laboratory, whose active participation and support allowed this investigation to be successfully conducted, and to Dr. J. M. Corum and Mr. J. G. Stradley of the Oak Ridge National Laboratory.
+Appreciation is also extended to Professor Clyde E. Kesler, Department of Civil Engineering, University of Illinois, who served as a consultant to the original project.

-A future report will be concerned with a detailed evaluation of the experimental techniques, the equipment, and the specimens used in the investigation.
+A future report will be concerned with a detailed evaluation of the experimental techniques, the equipment, the specimens, and the findings of the investigation.